-Center researchers published several articles in high-quality peer-reviewed publications, including the Social Science Computer Review, Telecommunications Policy, and Information Economics and Policy.
+Center researchers published several articles, including chapters in field-defining research handbooks.
 Additional articles are in revision and under review.
-Several book chapters, technical reports, and policy briefs complement the portfolio of publications.
-As in past years, we used the Quello Center SSRN E-Journal to disseminate working papers prior to publication.
+Technical reports complement the portfolio of academic publications.
+As in past years, we used the Quello Center SSRN E-Journal to disseminate working papers and penultimate versions of publications online.

 One of our goals is to translate rigorous research into actionable insights.
-In pursuit of that goal, we gave numerous presentations at practitioner workshops and training programs at the local, national, and international levels.
-Our outreach work in the State of Michigan was recognized by MSU with the 2022 Distinguished Partnership Award.
+In pursuit of that goal, we gave presentations at professional conferences, practitioner workshops, and training programs at the local, national, and international levels.